 Heythrop Library is an amazing resource.
 It is on two sites – Philosophy in the main building, and Theology, Social Sciences, Language and Literature in a separate building on the campus.

-The Theology and Philosophy Libraries are currently operating the opening hours listed below:
+The Theology and Philosophy Libraries opening hours are listed below:

 |Term time||Theology Library||Philosophy Library|